 It’s very important to wash up before and after sex.
 Remember, when it comes to washing your hands, a minimum of 20 seconds is the golden rule.

 If you or your partner isn’t feeling well, avoid sex, especially kissing.
 And talk about COVID-19 before you hook up.

 The city health department notes that people who have been diagnosed with COVID-19 and have recovered from symptoms for 10 days and who have not had a fever for at least three days are not likely to be infectious.
 However, just because you have tested positive for COVID-19 antibodies—meaning you have had the disease—it does not mean you are immune from re-infection, warns the guidance, adding: “We don’t know how strong that protection is or how long it lasts.”

 People at higher risk of developing complications related to coronavirus infection are also advised to avoid sex.
 This includes people with lung or heart disease, diabetes, cancer or a weakened immune system, including those with a detectable HIV viral load and a low CD4 count.
 People older than 60 years old are also at higher risk.

-To read the New York City recommendations, click here.
+To read the New York City safe sex and COVID-19 recommendations, which were updated June 8, 2020, click here.